BenBradshawww/finance_data_pipeline/README.md

 </p>

 My main focus was on building the pipeline rather than the accuracy of the forecast.
-To create the ML pipeline I used 3 tools: postgres, airflow, and docker and to visualize the results I used streamlit.

 ![alt text](./source_images/finance_pipeline.png)